AI Video

 Nano Banana is not Google's official text-to-video model.
-In video workflows, treat Nano Banana as the image or reference-frame layer, treat Veo as Google's video generation route, use Google Vids when you want a first-party no-cost browser test, and plan on paid Gemini API Veo access when you need developer automation.
+In video workflows, treat Nano Banana as the image or reference-frame layer.
+For video, separate the surface: Google Vids is the first-party no-cost browser test, Gemini Omni Flash is Google's newer app route for video creation and editing in Gemini app, Flow, and YouTube Shorts, and developer automation still belongs to paid Gemini API + Veo 3.1.

 That means a Nano Banana text-to-video search is really a route choice.
 You are deciding whether to make reference images first, test a Google-owned video surface, build with the API, or trust a third-party wrapper that uses the Nano Banana name for its own credit and upload contract.